fontforge/fontforge/doc/sphinx/techref/plugins.rst

 plugins is automatically loaded.
 When set to "Off" it is not loaded until you decide to Enable it in the same dialog.
-When set to "Ask" the dialog will appear on startup whenever a new plugin is discovered so that you can decide whether to use it.
-Which value makes the most sense for you will depend on how much control you have over what packages are installed in your python path.
+When set to "Ask" the dialog will appear on startup whenever a new plugin is discovered so that you can decide whether or not to use it.
+Which value makes the most sense for you will depend on the degree of control you have over what packages are installed in your python path.

 Enabling and Disabling Plugins
 ------------------------------